SeoulSummit2022/DBforMSA-EN/README.md

 The performance of storing and making inquiries is improved when processing by one Document instead of JOINing multiple tables in existing RDBMS.

-S2 – Game Ranking Service to REDIS
+Scenario S2 – Game Ranking Service to REDIS
 The process to sort all data by using the function rank() is required to make leader board (ranking) data in relational database.
 But due to many resources to be used for reading and sorting all data, it is hard to process